 At our marathon, on the other hand, you can NOT pay by debit or credit cards, but we will accept cash in euro, SEK, and payments by Swish.

 Eat, dance, snack, dance, dance, snack, dance, sleep, snack, dance, snooze, dance…

 When you need to fuel up for a few tandas more there will be snacks – sweet and salty – at the marathon.

-For proper meals there is an abundance of choices surrounding the venue.
+For proper food there is an abundance of choices surrounding the venue.
 There are fast food-places, fancy restaurants, pubs, Thai food…

 One important fact: Swedes dine early – often no later than 7 pm.
 So restaurants in Sweden tend to close their kitchens early, as a rule at 10 pm.
-This may come as an unwelcome surprise for Southern Europeans who sometimes have their dinner closer to midnight… There are a few places in the city where you can eat late.
-If you are hungry like a wolf after midnight there is a 24-hour-open McDonalds in Vasagatan, opposite the Central Station.
+This may come as an unwelcome surprise for Southern Europeans who sometimes have their dinner closer to midnight… There are a few places in the city where you can dine late, and fast food places that serve hamburgers, falafels, hot dogs and much more almost around the clock.